 On the Count of Three (genre: caper/comedy)

-‘A lovable but morally questionable private investigator who’s struggling to make ends meet is tasked with tracking down a failed writer, leading him into a world of danger, drama, dogs, and Edith Piaf covers.’
+“A lovable but morally questionable private investigator struggling to make ends meet is tasked with tracking down a missing writer, leading him into a world of danger, drama, dogs… and Edith Piaf covers.”

 A short script about human behaviour and relationships in the age of social media and increasingly invasive, ever-absorbing, frequently distracting technology.

-‘An introverted doctor who lives a life removed from the hustle and bustle of the city in which he works has found it difficult to make genuine connections with people for most of his adult life.
-Despite being romantic at heart, he has become disconnected, resigning himself to a life on his own.
-But when he treats an odd, overly anxious patient, he gets that inexplicable feeling in the pit of his stomach, and he’s hopeful for the first time in a long time that he has found someone with whom he can connect.
+“An introverted doctor who lives a life removed from the hustle and bustle of the city in which he works has found it difficult to make genuine connections with people for most of his adult life.
+Despite being romantic at heart, he has become disconnected, resigning himself to a life alone.
+But when he treats an odd, overly anxious patient, he gets that inexplicable feeling in the pit of his stomach, and he’s hopeful that he has found someone with whom he can connect.

-‘A disgraced former banker seeks redemption in a missing person’s case, only those closest to him plead with him to stop, not least because of his theory of what happened to the lost boy, and where he could be found… in the sea’.
+“A disgraced former banker seeks redemption in a missing person’s case despite pushback from those closest to him — not least because of his theory of what happened to the boy and where he can be found: in the sea.”